CQCL/pytket-docs/manual/manual_zx.rst

 The diagram is presented as an undirected graph.
 We can inspect the end points of an edge with :py:meth:`ZXDiagram.get_wire_ends()`, which returns pairs of vertex and port.
 If we simply wish to traverse the edge to the next vertex, we use :py:meth:`ZXDiagram.other_end()`.
 Or we can skip wire traversal altogether using :py:meth:`ZXDiagram.neighbours()` to enumerate the neighbours of a given vertex.
 This is mostly useful when the wires in a diagram have a consistent form, such as in a graphlike or MBQC diagram (every wire is a Hadamard except for boundary wires).

-If you are searching the diagram for a pattern that is simple enough that a full traversal would be excessive, :py:meth:`ZXDiagram.vertices` and :py:meth:`ZXDiagram.wires` return lists of all vertices or edges in the diagram at that moment (in a deterministic but not semantically relevant order) which you can iterate over to search the graph quickly.
+If you are searching the diagram for a pattern that is simple enough that a full traversal would be excessive, :py:class:`ZXDiagram.vertices` and :py:class:`ZXDiagram.wires` return lists of all vertices or edges in the diagram at that moment (in a deterministic but not semantically relevant order) which you can iterate over to search the graph quickly.
 Be aware that inserting or removing components of the diagram during iteration will not update these lists.

 .. jupyter-execute::